DevKlim/open-vRAG/README.md

 # VideoChat-R1.5 Web Interface

-This project provides a complete, runnable environment to interact with the `OpenGVLab/VideoChat-R1_5` model through a web interface.
+This project provides a complete, runnable environment to interact with our fine-tuned model.
+Our model is built based off of `OpenGVLab/VideoChat-R1_5` model through a web interface.
+Ultimately, link model with `gemini-flash-latest` for optimal capabilities with video digestion.
 You can provide a video URL, and the backend will download it, sanitize it, and analyze it based on your question and configuration.

 **This application requires an NVIDIA GPU to run.**